alexrutz/flightgpt/COCKPIT_SYSTEMS.md

 generators are online.

 ## Electrical Panel
-Monitors battery charge, generator output, APU status and RAT deployment.
+Monitors battery charge, generator output and APU status.
+It now also reports when a generator has failed and whether the emergency RAT is deployed.
 The RAT automatically deploys if both generators and the APU fail, keeping essential systems powered.

 ## Fuel Panel